noimal/s7_client/README.md

     | Write | Writes 204 bytes below 10 milliseconds. |

  ## References
- * **Snap7** : This code implements small amount of the native S7 protocol which is completely covered in project Snap7.
+ * **Snap7** : This code implements a small amount of the native S7 protocol which is completely covered in Snap7.
 Snap7 is a great open soruce project created by Dave Nardella.
 You can visit [Snap7 Homepage](http://snap7.sourceforge.net/) for more information.